GoppeltM/WorkItOut-game/docs/meta.md

 ## Stallmate / Cash Cow
 These requests are easy to do, but will gain you next to nothing.
 In a benign scenario, these make up most of the requests.
+Profitable for small teams.
 -> low effort, low gain, low aging

 ## Emergency
-These requests will be barely profitable in the short run, and highly unprofitable in the long run -> low effort, low gain, high aging
+These requests will be barely profitable in the short run, and highly unprofitable in the long run.
+Favorable for small to medium teams.
+-> low effort, low gain, high aging.

 ## Joker
+A joker scenario that basically gifts you resources.
+Especially profitable for small to medium teams.
-A joker scenario basically gifts you resources -> low effort, high gain, low aging
+ -> low effort, high gain, low aging

 ## Opportunity
-These scenarios are very profitable, but only for a limited time -> low effort, high gain, high aging
+These scenarios are very profitable, but only for a limited time Profitable for large teams
+-> low effort, high gain, high aging

 ## Bad bank
-This scenario is expensive to kill, but will take little invest to maintain -> high effort, low gain, low aging
+This scenario is expensive to kill, but will take little invest to maintain.
+Low loss with medium to large teams.
+-> high effort, low gain, low aging

 ## Hot potato
 The worst of all requests: expensive, low gain, and gets even more expensive quick.
 Drop it fast.
--> high effort, low gain, high aging
+Medium losses for big teams, high losses for small to medium teams -> high effort, low gain, high aging

 ## job creation scheme
-Binds a lot of resources for a long time, but is able to pay off if done properly -> high effort, high gain, low aging
+Binds a lot of resources for a long time, but is able to pay off if done properly Profitable for large to medium teams
+-> high effort, high gain, low aging

 ## Money pit
 Is impossible to do, even with high work load, due to outrunning aging costs.
+Unprofitable for all teams
 -> high effort, high gain, high aging